Jinzxc/bashenger/README.md

 1/15 - Michael - Finished group chat functionality assuming all clients are connected.
 1/20 - Victor - Start bugfix where you must start with all clients connected.
 1/21 - Victor - Finish logic where new clients handshake and is sent to other clients.
-1/23 - Victor - Finish messaging between clients (some bugs with newly connected clients)
+1/23 - Victor - Finish messaging between clients (some bugs with newly connected clients).
+1/23 - Michael - Freed all malloc'd segments, and fixed bug with shared mem segments not being properly removed.